Currency:

 • cache usage

-• combine additional resources into one larger file
+• merging additional resources into one larger file

 However, all these methods will be useless if you have bad hosting.
 It is important that you have a high-end server that responds fairly quickly to requests sent to it.
 In particular, look out for SSD hosting, which works wonders.
-We use it specifically on this site.
+We use it in particular on this website.

 Huge blocks of text.
 We don't like them, do we?
 That's right - why wade through long clumps of sentences when you can differentiate content with many different elements.

-If if you have such an opportunity, be sure to use it:
+If you have such an opportunity, be sure to use it:

 • subheadings